 This doc can be summed up in three easy words: Trust no one.
 When a friendly neighbor manipulates the parents of a young girl into letting him kidnap their daughter, you’d bet a million dollars that the parents wouldn’t fall for it again…until they do.

-In 2014, forty-three students from Ayotzinapa Rural Teachers’ College planning a political protest in Iguala, Mexico, went missing.
+In 2014, 43 students from Ayotzinapa Rural Teachers’ College planning a political protest in Iguala, Mexico went missing.
 This docuseries disputes—to chilling effect—the Mexican government’s account of how and why they vanished.

 Renowned criminologist Mark Williams-Thomas uses his 11 years of police training to reexamine a string of mysterious murders.
 With two seasons currently streaming on Netflix, you’ll be investigating alongside the detectives in no time.
 (The British accents are just icing on the cake.)

 If you’ve ever been curious about MKUltra—the CIA mind-control program—this is a must-watch.
-Directed by Errol Morris (American Dharma), the docudrama is as genre-bending as it is mind-bending, using Oscar-worthy reenactments like you’ve never seen before to explore the mysterious death of a U.S. scientist entangled in the secret Cold War initiative.
+Directed by Errol Morris (American Dharma), the docudrama is as genre-bending as it is mind-warping, using Oscar-worthy reenactments like you’ve never seen to explore the mysterious death of a U.S. scientist, who was entangled in the secret Cold War initiative.

 In 1969, Sister Cathy Cesnik (a beloved nun and Catholic high school teacher) went missing and was never seen again.
 Although her body was recovered two months later, her murder remains unsolved to this day.
 This is her unsettling story.

 Ted Bundy is one of America’s most notorious serial killers.
 Oscar-nominated director Joe Berlinger (Paradise Lost 3: Purgatory) offers a never-before-seen look at the case, using archived footage and audio recordings from when Bundy was on death row.
-The four-part series features more than a hundred hours of interviews, so buckle up.
+The four-part series features clips from more than 100 hours of interviews, so buckle up.

 You probably remember Sam Cooke for his huge soul hits, including “A Change Is Gonna Come” and “Chain Gang.”
 But this documentary explores how the crooner’s outspoken views on civil rights might have led to his untimely death at age 33.
 This reexamination of one of the 20th century’s most iconic talent’s life and death is undoubtedly a must-watch.

-Murder Among the Mormons takes a deep dive into the three bombings that occurred in 1985 in Utah and threatened the foundation of the Mormon church.
+Murder Among the Mormons takes a deep dive into three bombings that occurred in Utah in 1985, which threatened the very foundation of Mormonism.
 The official synopsis also notes that the resulting murders sent “further shockwaves through the community when a trove of early Mormon letters and diaries were found destroyed in the vehicle of the third victim.”

 If you ever visit Los Angeles, you might want to think twice before staying at The Cecil.
-This documentary follows the mysterious disappearance of a 21-year-old student who checked into the hotel—where there have been countless unsolved murders—for vacation.
+This documentary follows the mysterious disappearance of a 21-year-old student who checked into the hotel—where there have been a slew of unsolved murders—for vacation.
 When she fails to contact her parents, they reach out to the police, and what they find is pretty unsettling.

 Desperate for justice and revenge, a family decides to take a unique approach in trying to catch a killer.
 After Crystal Theobald, a 24-year-old mother, is tragically murdered in 2006, her relatives resort to creating a series of fake MySpace accounts in order to catfish the killer into revealing himself.